rainchei/magento-on-minikube/README.md

 # Bootstrapping

-We will bootstrap a kube cluster and install [Istio](https://istio.io), which is the default "Service Mesh" we use in "Viveport".
+We will bootstrap a kube cluster and install [Istio](https://istio.io).

 Please start `Docker.app` before running the following script.